 “The competitive nature of the teaching profession means first impressions are imperative,” says James Innes, managing director of The CV Centre.
 “Many applications may even be judged solely on the strength of the covering letter.”

-Your cover letter shouldn’t be longer than a side of A4 and should be easy to read.
+The length of the covering letter is normally specified in the job advertisement.
+However, if there is no limit set, you should follow the rule that a cover letter shouldn’t be longer than two sides of A4 and should be easy to read.
 Use a standard font and break the main body into chunks so it can be skim read.

 Get the formalities right

 If your cover letter needs to be written and attached, not included in an online form, you need to get the formal stuff right.

 Include your name and address on the right hand side.
 Then on the left include the date, name of recipient (if you’re unsure telephone the school and check the spelling) and the address of the school.
 It’s better to be accused of being too formal, rather than not formal enough, so begin with ‘Dear Mr/Mss…’.

 Your cover letter should start with a strong statement outlining why you want to apply for the job and why at this school.
 For example, if the school has won a number of awards in certain areas you could mention this.
 Or if you have the skills and experience to address some of the problems the school faces then highlight them here.

 It’s important to open with something that will grab the reader’s attention.
 Employers probably won’t have time to read every word so it’s important you start strong.

 Having touched on some school specifics in your opening statement now is your chance to really go to town.
 Show that you’ve done your research and you genuinely think you’re a good fit for the role.